digitaldias/techcasestudies/_posts/2016-10-27-FishAngler.md

 ## Conclusion ##

->I think the hackfest was a success.
+>"I think the hackfest was a success.
 I had a lot of fun, learned about Functions, and met very interesting and knowledgeable people.
 We will check out the new features as they become available.
-We look forward to working with you again in the near future.
+We look forward to working with you again in the near future."
+>

->Jonas Stawski – CTO, FishAngler
+>— Jonas Stawski, CTO, FishAngler

 Microsoft and FishAngler worked together to come up with a solution that leverages Azure Functions and adds flexibility to their application.
 The hackfest was a valuable use of time for all involved and allowed us to rapidly prototype ideas and come up with many more.

-## Resources ##
+## Additional resources ##

 - [FishAngler project code](https://github.com/FishAngler/AzureFunctions)
 - [Azure Functions generator npm package](https://www.npmjs.com/package/generator-azurefunctions)